John Somers Payne: Family life

 John Somers Payne was born into a well-known sailing family in Cork.
 His father, Captain Jimmy Payne won the World Dingy Championship in 1924, just two years before John was born.
 This meant that sailing was a natural part of his everyday life while growing up and ultimately lead to him winning more National 18 titles than any other captain.
 He went on to marry Gladys Daunt before remarrying Eithne Busteed They had four children.

 Career

 Growing up in a highly acknowledged Munster sailing family, Payne knew his way around a boat.
 He belonged to The Royal Cork Yacht Club and was a respected sailor of Cork Harbor.
 He competed in the Finn Single-handed Dinghy event at the 1956 Olympics in Melbourne and again in the 1960 Olympics in Rome.
 Having to work very hard to get to the Olympics, Payne came 16th at the 1956 Olympics and 18th at the 1960 Olympics both in the mixed one-person dinghy event.
-In 1946, the National 12 was the biggest dinghy class in Ireland, which Payne would have been considered a national and international star.
+In 1946, the International 12 Foot Dinghy was the biggest dinghy class in Ireland, which Payne would have been considered a national and international star.
 Later, Payne would have carried on to win more National 18 class titles than any other captain, and has listed many Admiral's Cup in his accomplishments.